 European passport holders might be eligible for an eVisitor (subclass 651).
 There is no service charge for an eVisitor.
 You can apply online for an eVisitor through ImmiAccount.

-Use the Electronic Travel Authority (ETA) Request for further processing form to contact an Australian Visa Office and provide information so we can consider whether you are eligible for an ETA.
+Use the Electronic Travel Authority (ETA) Request for further information processing form to contact an Australian Visa Office and provide information so we can consider whether you are eligible for an ETA.
 You must answer all the questions in the form and attach any supporting documents we ask for.